-As the holder of an equity or ETF call option, you can exercise your right to buy the stock throughout the life of the option up to the exercise cut-off time on the last trading day before expiration.
+As the holder of an equity or ETF call option, you can exercise your right to buy the stock throughout the life of the option up to your brokerage firm’s exercise cut-off time on the last trading day.
 Options exchanges have a cut-off time of 4:30 p.m.
 CT, for receiving an exercise notice.
 Be aware that most brokerage firms have an earlier cut-off time for submitting exercise instructions in order to meet exchange deadlines.Back to top

 What is the difference between American-style exercise and European-style exercise?